rainingday/Algorithms/README.md

 # Algorithms
-Assignments for Coursera Algorithm I
+Solutions for the assignments for Coursera Algorithm I